-- The business problem is needing to quickly restore operations for a three-tier application when an unexpected infrastructure outage occurs at the site where the application is hosted, while also ensuring there is no degradation of security posture for the application when it is restored at another site.
-This allows the application to continue functioning while the outage at the first site is addressed. - Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur)are as follows: - When the outage started, the workloads were encrypted and were running on a trusted compute node with a specific asset tag (PCI or HIPAA) within a mixed cluster. - 970 97.
-The outage has made all three tiers of the application unavailable at the original site, and on 97. premises recovery is not possible until the outage has been resolved. - 972 97.
-A second trusted compute node within a different data center acting as a disaster recovery site is authorized to run the same types of workloads as the first trusted compute node. - 974 4.
-Secondary approval is enforced for highly sensitive systems and/or operations. - 975 Capability demonstrations: - Show that the three tiers of the application are present at the disaster recovery site and that each tier is up to date.
+The business problem is needing to quickly restore operations for a three-tier application when an unexpected infrastructure outage occurs at the site where the application is hosted, while also ensuring there is no degradation of security posture for the application when it is restored at another site.
+This allows the application to continue functioning while the outage at the first site is addressed.

+Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur) are as follows:

+- 1. When the outage started, the workloads were encrypted and were running on a trusted compute node with a specific asset tag (PCI or HIPAA) within a mixed cluster. - 2.
+The outage has made all three tiers of the application unavailable at the original site, and onpremises recovery is not possible until the outage has been resolved. - 3.
+A second trusted compute node within a different data center acting as a disaster recovery site is authorized to run the same types of workloads as the first trusted compute node. - 4.
+Secondary approval is enforced for highly sensitive systems and/or operations.

+1. Show that the three tiers of the application are present at the disaster recovery site and that each tier is up to date.
-- Show that Fault Tolerance (FT) was regularly backing up data from the original site to the disaster

-recovery site until shortly before the outage occurred.

-- 9809809819813.
-Show that the workloads on the trusted compute node at the disaster recovery site can be decrypted, as they match the trust and asset tag policy.
+- 2. Show that Fault Tolerance (FT) was regularly backing up data from the original site to the disaster recovery site until shortly before the outage occurred. - 3.
+Show that the workloads on the trusted compute node at the disaster recovery site can be decrypted, as they match the trust and asset tag policy. - 4.
+Show that the NSX Universal Distributed Firewall rules are present and enforced at the receiving end (the disaster recovery site) to enable updating the workloads and data on the trusted compute node.

-- 982

-983

-983

-984

-984

-984

-984

-984

-984

-984

-984

-- 985 The potential benefit of this is to minimize disruption from unscheduled outages, which means 986 operations should be restored more quickly.
+The potential benefit of this is to minimize disruption from unscheduled outages, which means operations should be restored more quickly.

-- 987 Note that this demonstration is simple, with static content.
-The intent is that this demonstration could

-- 988 be extended to a more complex scenario, such as applications with dynamic content where the

-- application developers need to decide how the application should handle failures, including possibly

-- 990 retaining state when a failure occurs and maintaining persistent connections.
+Note that this demonstration is simple, with static content.
+The intent is that this demonstration could be extended to a more complex scenario, such as applications with dynamic content where the application developers need to decide how the application should handle failures, including possibly retaining state when a failure occurs and maintaining persistent connections.